scalar-labs/scalar-kubernetes/docs/DeployScalarDL.md

 * [scalar-envoy](../charts/stable/scalar-envoy/README.md)
 * [scalar-ledger](../charts/stable/scalar-ledger/README.md)

-Once you change the value on your local machine, you need to re-apply the deployment `ansible-playbook -i inventory.ini playbook-deploy-scalardl.yml`
+Once you change the value on your local machine, you need to re-apply the deployment `ansible-playbook -i outputs/example/inventory.ini operation/playbook-deploy-scalardl.yml -e env_name=example`

 ### How to increase the number of Envoy Pod